pixelsdb/pixels-presto/README.md

 This is the Pixels integration for PrestoDB.

 ## Compatibility
-Pixels integration (connector & event listener) is currently compatible with Presto 0.215.
-Other Presto versions that are compatible with the Connector SPI in Presto 0.215 should also work well with Pixels.
+Pixels integration (connector & event listener) is currently compatible with Presto 0.279.
+Other Presto versions that are compatible with the Connector SPI in Presto 0.279 should also work well with Pixels.

 ## Build

 This project can be opened as a maven project in Intellij and built using maven.

-**Note** that Presto 0.215 requires Java 8, thus this project must be built by Jdk 8.
+**Note** that Presto 0.279 requires Java 8, thus this project must be built by JDK 8.

 However, [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository before building this project.